 It is common practice to feed calves and yearlings to make moderate gains in winter, with faster and less expensive gains on summer pasture.
 Such cattle may be sold as feeders in the spring or finished out in dry lot the following fall.
 The cost of winter gain on harvested feeds invariably is higher than summer gain on pasture; hence, it is advisable to winter cattle so as to make the greatest possible gains on pasture.
 To maintain good health, weanling calves should gain >1 lb (0.5 kg)/day.
 Two pounds (1 kg) of grain plus 1–2 lb (0.5–1 kg) of protein supplement are recommended in addition to nonlegume roughage.
 If legume roughage is fed, no protein supplement is needed.
-Older cattle, particularly if they enter the winter in fleshy condition, may do well just to maintain their weight.
-A free-choice mineral mixture and trace mineralized salt should be supplied.
+Older cattle, particularly if they enter the winter in fleshy condition, may just maintain their weight.
+A free-choice mineral mixture with trace mineralized salt should be supplied.
 Limited amounts of grain fed to yearling cattle on pasture during the late summer may increase their market value.

 The grain (concentrate) allowance for finishing cattle should be increased gradually over 2–3 wk from the time they are started on a finishing program to get them on full feed.
 Feeding too much grain to finishing cattle too rapidly can lead to lactic acidosis or founder (see Subacute Ruminal Acidosis).
-Self-fed, total mixed rations should contain >50% roughage as cattle are started on feed.